christian-volmer/OFFT/README.md

 ```
 cmake -D CMAKE_BUILD_TYPE=Release ..
 ```
-If the compiler is Visual Studio, the selection of the configuration happens during the second step, like so
+If the compiler is Visual Studio, the selection of the configuration happens during the second step, e.g.,
 ```
 cmake --build . --config Release
 ```